 Impossible?
 Not at all thanks to a simple procedure horses themselves use with each other.

 Since you are reading this page chances are pretty good you have been around my web site some.
-This web site receives over a half-million hits a year from folks around the world who are seeking help with horse problems.
+This web site receives visits from folks around the world who are seeking help with horse problems.

 They email me, call me and come visit me looking for help with their horse problems.
 They also haul me around the country to do clinics where people bring their horses to me for problem solving or to learn how to develop a closer connection with them.